The Retail Industry is Transforming, and Cloud Computing is the activator.

 The cloud platform can provide retail businesses with capabilities to identify the closest stores for the consumers for the product they want, real-time calculation of margins by comparing store pickups with shipping, and accurate order-ready time prediction based on numerous factors.

 Cloud computing is essential for managing massive amounts of sales data, stock/inventory data, customer data, etc. Furthermore, such business-sensitive data should be handled with caution.
-The loss of valuable corporate data (personally identifiable information) through network infiltration, DDoS attacks, and ransomware are one of the leading reasons for business failure.
+The loss of valuable corporate data (personally identifiable information) through network infiltration, DDoS attacks, and ransomware is one of the leading reasons for business failure.

 Moving to the cloud also helps retailers save time on planning, budget approval for capital expenditures, development, and other operational issues.
 Cloud Computing also gives retailers the versatility and flexibility to scale up and down without high initial capital requirements.